MTI Campus Center

 Administrative Withdrawals for Subsequent Semesters

-Students registered for subsequent (future) semester may be administratively withdrawn from the future semesters if the student has an outstanding account balance from the current semester or if placed on suspension from MTI.
+Students registered for subsequent (future) semester may be administratively withdrawn from the future semesters if the student has an outstanding account balance from the current semester or if placed on suspension from Mitchell Tech.
 Student may register after account is paid in full or suspension has expired.

 Transfer Credit Evaluation